riccardo-noviello/my-drive-music-player/readme.md

 There was also a Spring Boot backend acting in the middle to serve the mp3s, which had gone lost.
 I hope I will be able to rewrite it soon.

+# How it works

+The app initially requests an authorisation code to connect to the google's own drive.
+After the authorisation all mp3 files in a specific Drive's path are scanned and streamed immediately.
+The music player allows to: pause, resume, skip, fast forward etc.

 # Demo